ome/omero-guide-introduction/docs/data-management.rst

 #.
 Log in using the username and password provided.

 #.
 OMERO offers various levels of permissions for groups and users.
 Depending on the permissions level of each group, a given user might be able to view, annotate or edit data belonging to other users.
 Permissions are managed by users with admin privileges.
-For this training session, we will work in a “Read-Annotate” group.
-This implies that users can view and annotate each other’s data but cannot delete other people’s data.
+To highlight some of the collaborative aspects of OMERO, we will use a “Read-Annotate” group.
+This implies that users **can** view and annotate each other’s data but **cannot** delete other people’s data.

 #.
-To see other people’s data, click on the (for example``Lab1``) group name in the top-left corner of the webclient.
+To see other people’s data, click on the (for example ``Lab1``) group name in the top-left corner of the webclient.
 Note that in case you are in a differently named group, the name in the top left corner will accordingly reflect this.
 Then use the menu to select the name of the group you wish to browse and then the user inside that group whose data you wish to see.

    \ |image0|